Building & Demolition Applications

 Building in a Designated Bushfire Prone Area

-In accordance with Building Code of Australia (BCA) Performance Requirements - GP5.1 & P2.3.4 a building constructed in a designated bushfire prone area must, to the degree necessary, be designed and constructed to reduce the risk of ignition from a bushfire, appropriate to the:
+In accordance with Building Code of Australia (BCA) Performance Requirements Volume One - GP5.1 and Volume Two - P2.3.4; a building constructed in a designated bushfire prone area must, to the degree necessary, be designed and constructed to reduce the risk of ignition from a bushfire, appropriate to the:

 - Intensity of bushfire attack on the building.